EashanC23/WhosThatPokemon/README.md

-# Whos that Pokemon
+# Whos that Pokémon

 ---

 The idea of this react app is to recreate the classic Pokémon game Whos That Pokémon? as seen in the Pokémon anime.
 I also mainly used this as a project to practice my react and web dev skills.

-to run this on your own machine run the following commands:
+To run this on your own machine run the following commands:
 ```
 git clone https://github.com/EashanC23/WhosThatPokemon
 cd WhosThatPokemon